cmkramer/cf.feedback/readme.md

 See how we use a repeater to display all feedback messages at once.

-In case you want your feedback to be persistent, and don't want it to disappear after a set amount of time, you can set the timeout variables to 0.

 ### Manual intervention
 If you want to allow the user to manually hide feedback being displayed because that annoying message has been sticking around for too long, you can trigger the `hide` function.
 In case you have the default settings, that allow only one message to be displayed, you could choose a setup as follows: